-The Group is currently assessing the impact of the amendments to determine the impact they will have on the Group's accounting policy disclosures.
+The amendments will be effective for annual reporting periods beginning on or after 1 January 2024.
+The Group is currently assessing the impact of the amendments to determine the impact they will have on the Group's consolidated financial statements.